jeffnv/snackoverload/README.md

 - [ ] Add means to vote
 - [ ] AJAX up voting
 - [ ] Vote with triangles!
+- [ ] Only color answers if they are more than 1

 11/7/13